 Thanks be to God for her advice.

 She didn’t tell me try to fix it myself.
 She didn’t suggest that maybe I was being too self-centered, or ungrateful, or a bad Christian, or any of the things I had been telling myself.

-She told me I needed to get help.
 That same week, I set up an appointment with my doctor.
 I went on antidepressants, and made an appointment to begin counseling with Pastoral Solutions.

 Note: I’m not in any way professionally affiliated with Pastoral Solutions.
 I’m simply a very grateful and satisfied client, excited to share my experience with you.

 I loved that I could trust my counselor.

 That I knew every bit of advice he gave me would be in line with the Church’s teachings.
 That I could take his guidance and run with it.